MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 # SIEM integration

-You can now integrate Cloud App Security with your SIEM server to enable centralized monitoring of alerts and activities.
+You can now integrate Cloud App Security with your SIEM server to enable centralized monitoring of Office 365 alerts and activities.
+As new activities and events are supported by Office 365, visibility into them is then rolled out into Cloud App Security.
 Integrating with a SIEM service allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures and correlating between cloud-based and on-premises events.
 The Cloud App Security SIEM agent runs on your server and pulls alerts and activities from Cloud App Security and streams them into the SIEM server.

 When you first integrate your SIEM with Cloud App Security, activities and alerts from the last two days will be forwarded to the SIEM and all activities and alerts (based on the filter you select) from then on.
 Additionally, if you disable this feature for an extended period, when you enable it again it will forward the past two days of alerts and activities and then all alerts and activities from then on.